GarvBhaskar/Intel-Product-Sentiment-Analysis/README.md

 4. **Cost vs. Performance:**
    - Some customers feel the high price of Intel processors does not always match the performance gain, leading to buyer’s remorse.

+## Analysis of LSTMs and Transformer Performance

+### LSTMs:

+**Strengths:**
+- Well-suited for tasks where order and past information are critical (e.g., sentiment analysis).
+- Relatively easy to implement and interpret.

+**Weaknesses:**
+- Can struggle with very long sequences due to the vanishing gradient problem.
+- May not efficiently capture relationships between distant elements.

+### Transformers:

+**Strengths:**
+- Excel at handling long sequences due to parallel processing and attention mechanism.
+- Effective in learning relationships between distant elements.

+**Weaknesses:**
+- More computationally expensive to train compared to LSTMs.
+- Interpretability can be challenging due to the "black box" nature of attention mechanisms.

 ---